 We have been trained and have gone over hundreds and sometimes thousands of applications and different situations with customers.

 The reason you want independent is because we represent several companies.

-This means that when we understand your medical, life style and financial situation, needs and concerns, we can place you with the best insurance carrier for you.
+This means that when we understand your medical, lifestyle, and financial situation, we can determine the best insurance carrier for you.